mmdagent-ex/site-doc/content.en/docs/00_build.md

 ## Windows

-Download from the Release page of the MMDAgent-EX repository.
-Get `MMDAgent-EX-x64-vx.x.zip` from the latest release (or Win32 if you prefer) and extract all to a folder.
+Download MMDAgent-EX from the repository Releases page.
+Download `MMDAgent-EX-x64-vx.x.zip` from the latest release Assets (use the `win32` build if you need 32-bit), and extract all files into a folder.

 - [Releases - MMDAgent-EX](https://github.com/mmdagent-ex/MMDAgent-EX/releases/latest)

 {{< hint info >}}

-On Windows, attempting to run `.exe` or `.dll` files inside a ZIP archive downloaded from the Internet may result in them being "blocked" by Windows security features.
-This is part of antivirus protection and is not an error.
+On Windows, security features may block running .exe or .dll files extracted from ZIPs downloaded from the internet.
+This is part of antivirus/security measures and is not an error.

-### If you cannot run the program
+### If the executable is blocked

-Right-click the downloaded ZIP file, select "Properties," and look for a message near the bottom such as:
-*"This file came from another computer and might be blocked to help protect this computer."*
+Right-click the downloaded zip file, open "Properties", and near the bottom you may see a warning that says "This file came from the Internet and might be blocked to help protect this computer."
+A checkbox (or an "Unblock" button) will be shown — check it and click OK.
+Then extract the ZIP.
-There will be a [Unblock] checkbox (or "Allow" button).
-Check it, click OK, and then extract the ZIP file.

 {{< /hint >}}

-Make sure the unpacked files look like this:
+Confirm the extracted files look like the following:

     (top)/
     ├── MMDAgent-EX.exe
     ├── MMDAgent-EX.mdf
     ├── AppData/
-    ├── DLLs64/  (or Dlls/ on win32)
+    ├── DLLs64/  (or DLLs on win32)
     └── Plugins/
         ├── Plugin_AnyScript.dll
         ├── Plugin_Audio.dll